A Workplace AI Field Guide

 Other fields, briefly

 The same structure works anywhere there's a binding obligation to point at.
-In education, FERPA restricts disclosure of student records to third parties, which reaches AI tools fed student work or data.
 In journalism and publishing, the operative obligations are editorial standards and reader trust — the documented cases of outlets publishing error-ridden or undisclosed AI content show the reputational cost arriving fast and publicly.
 In government work, procurement rules, records laws, and the duty not to dispense incorrect official guidance (see the NYC MyCity entry in the incidents library) carry the argument.
 Whatever the field, the playbook is constant: find the written obligation, ask in writing whether the tool complies, and propose that rollout wait for the answer.

 A necessary caveat